Dress For Success – Proper Dress

 Mr. Molloy goes on to suggest that, for success in business, men and women should let research choose their clothing.
 After over 15,000 interviews John points out several patterns that lead toward successful dressing.
 He points out the obvious that it is not fair or just or even moral for a man’s success or failure to depend, to a large extent, on how he dresses, but that is very much the way money-oriented sectors of our culture work.
 We may not like it but, for success in our line of business, we must adhere to it.

-As a field rep, you may work or have to present to very conservative companies (ie., Sony, IBM, Lotus, HP, Mitsubishi, Canon, Apple, etc.).
+As a field rep, you may work or have to present to very conservative companies (ie., Sony, IBM, Lotus, HP, Mitsubishi, Canon, etc.).
 Many of these companies have strong corporate dress codes and styles that, whether they are conveyed to us or not, are expected of all field reps–whether you work for that company or not.
 It is absolutely essential that field reps match the highest dress standards of the strictest of these companies to achieve acceptance and succeed.
-We do not want our resellers to avoid taking us to their best accounts because of “unbusiness-like” appearance.
+We do not want our resellers to avoid taking us to their best accounts because of an “unbusinesslike” appearance.

 Our “company flag” (as demonstrated by our dress code) might professedly show our image as that of strong, conservative, professionals.
-Our dress, at least outwardly, demonstrates our ability to comply to our companies desires and needs to have a clean, conservative, honest and moral (that’s right, moral) perception.
-It is interesting to note that IBM corporation, when deciding its renown code of dress for “white shirts only,” based its decision on research that clearly showed executives with white shirts as having “greater moral strengths” than that attributed to men wearing the “other colors.”
+Our dress, at least outwardly, demonstrates our ability to comply with our companies desires and needs to have a clean, conservative, honest and moral (that’s right, moral) perception.
+It is interesting to note that IBM corporation when deciding its renown code of dress for “white shirts only,” based its decision on research that clearly showed executives with white shirts as having “greater moral strengths” than that attributed to men wearing the “other colors.”

 Considering the importance associated with our corporate image, what then is considered proper and “effective” dress?